Estimation and visualization of treatment effects for multiple outcomes: Introduction

-On the other hand, sparse principal component regression: SPCR, a method of regression with latent variables, has been proposed by Kawano et al. (2015, 2018) as a method with ease of interpretation for a single outcome.
+As one of the regression methods with latent variables, sparse principal component regression: SPCR has been proposed by Kawano et al. (2015, 2018) although this method is for a single outcome, not for multiple outcomes.
 In this method, the principal components that contribute to the regression analysis can be estimated by simultaneously performing sparse principal component analysis and a generalized linear model based on Lasso.
-A method is also proposed for multi-block data with a similar objective function (Gvaladze et al., 2021; Van Deun et al., 2018; Park et al., 2021).
+A method is also proposed for multi-block data with a similar objective function (Gvaladze et al., 2021; Van Deun, Crompvoets, and Ceulemans, 2018; Park, Ceulemans, and Van Deun, 2021).
 However, these methods are for single outcome and have not been used in a framework for estimating treatment effects.

-In this paper, we propose a method that is easy to discover and interpret subgroups, and can be applied to continuous and binary outcomes, respectively.
-Specifically, to discover subgroups, common components that have a common and significant impact on treatment effects, are found through exploration and visualized by path diagrams.
-In addition, sparse constraints by Lasso are added to the estimated loadings among outcomes, common components, and covariates to facilitate interpretation.
-The method is different from the two-stage procedure, in which common components are found by principal component analysis: PCA (Jolliffe, 1986), and regression is performed on the outcome using these components.
-Therefore, we propose a new multiple regression method that introduces latent variables, and this is also applicable to multiple continuous and binary outcomes, respectively.
+In this paper, we propose a method that is easy to discover and interpret subgroups and can be applied to various types of outcomes.
+Specifically, to discover subgroups, components that have a common and significant impact on treatment effects, are found through exploration.
+In addition to that, sparse constraints by Lasso are added to the estimated coefficient matrix and loading matrix.
+By visualizing these relationships in a path diagram, treatment effects can be easily interpreted, and subgroups can be made based on them.
+The method is different from the two-stage procedure, in which common components are found by principal component analysis: PCA (Jolliffe, 1986), and regression analysis is performed on the outcome using these components, because it enables us to adaptively provide sparse principal component loadings that are associated with the outcomes based on SPCR.

 This paper demonstrates the usefulness of the proposed method, and the validity of the discovered subgroups through simulations and real data analysis.
 This paper is organized as follows.
 In Section 2, we describe the model of the outcome and the introduction of latent variables, and show the proposed method.
 In Section 3, we describe the objective function of the proposed method for multiple continuous outcomes, and the algorithm for estimating the parameters.
 In Section 4, we describe the objective function of the proposed method for multiple binary outcomes, and the algorithm for estimating the parameters.
 In Section 5, we generalize the proposed method for various types of outcomes, reduction methods and penalty functions.
 In Section 6, we perform numerical simulations of the proposed method.
 In Section 7, we apply the proposed method to the real data.
 We conclude in Section 8.